rafael-santiago/pig/README.md

 You should in any ``ip address`` typed field use ``user-defined-ip`` as value.
 Note that you need to use the command line option ``--targets`` in this case.
 See section "``Using pig``" for more information.

+# Contribute sending more packet signatures

+If you create ``pigsty files`` that you judge be relevant beyond your own environment open a pull request in order to include these useful files here.
+Thank you in advance!

 # Using pig